Cargo ships are classified into various types based on purpose, size, type of cargo etc.

 - Floating Storage Unit (FSU) – Floating vessel mainly used for storage of oil and by-products.

-- Floating Production and Storage Unit (FPSO): A floating production storage and the offloading unit is a floating vessel used by the offshore oil and gas industry for the production and processing of hydrocarbons, and for the storage of oil
+- Floating Production and Storage Unit (FPSO): A floating production storage and offloading unit is a floating vessel used by the offshore oil and gas industry for the production and processing of hydrocarbons and the storage of oil

 - Anchor handling vessels – These are used for offshore construction and installation operations.